-The proposed subdivision takes into account Section 5 of the RMA as the proposed lots will ensure the natural and physical resources of the rural land is protected for future generations.
-The adverse effects of the proposal can be avoided, remedied, or mitigated.
+The proposed subdivision takes into account Section 5 of the RMA as the proposed lots will enable additional residential dwellings to be constructed in the future on the rural/ rural lifestyle lots.
+These additional lots will enable people and communities to provide for their social, economic and cultural wellbeing, benefiting the community.
+As assessed above, the adverse effects of the proposal can be avoided, remedied, or mitigated.